 The Platte River Recovery Implementation Program (Program) is a partnership that was established in 2006 with an agreement signed by the governors of Colorado, Wyoming, and Nebraska, and the Secretary of the Interior.
 The Program provides Endangered Species Act compliance for existing and new water-related activities in the South Platte and North Platte River Basins.
-The Program supports recovery of three threatened (T) and endangered (E) species by improving and maintaining habitat in the Platte River in Nebraska.
+The Program supports recovery of three threatened (T) and endangered (E) species by improving and maintaining 50 miles of critical habitat in the Platte River in Nebraska.
 The target species are the piping plover (T), whooping crane (E), and pallid sturgeon (E).
-The Program also provides benefits for the interior least tern that was recently delisted early this year.
+The Program also provides benefits for the interior least tern that was recently delisted in 2021.

 The Program is vital for allowing water users to continue to pursue water projects in Colorado's growing South Platte Basin.
-The Program embodies the goals of Colorado's Water Plan by simultaneously supporting a productive economy and a strong environment.
 The Program allows water use and development to continue through a streamlined Section 7 consultation process with the U.S. Fish and Wildlife Service.
-Since the inception of the Program, 147 out of 213 total streamlined Section 7 consultations have occurred in Colorado.
+Since the inception of the three-state Program, 160 out of 217 total streamlined Section 7 consultations have occurred in Colorado.

 The following memorandum summarizes key Program activities and recent developments.
-For more information on the Platte River Recovery Implementation Program, see the 2019/2018 Biennial Report and visit the Program's website at platteriverprogram.org.
+For more information on the Platte River Recovery Implementation Program, see the 2020/2019 Biennial Report, visit the Program's website at platteriverprogram.org, or email questions to Kara Scheel.